Bantoki/Personal_Portfolio/README.md

 The portfolio is automatically deployed using **GitHub Pages**:

 * Every push to the `main` branch triggers automatic deployment
-* Live site available at: `https://njau-nickson.github.io/portfolio`
+* Live site available at:'https://bantoki.github.io/Personal_Portfolio/'
 ---

 ## Key Features